 The Green Initiative Fund (TGIF) is UC Berkeley's Campus Green Fund.
 TGIF provides funding, via grants, for projects that improve and support UC Berkeley's campus sustainability efforts.
 TGIF allocates funds to projects that promote sustainable modes of transportation, increase energy and water efficiency, restore habitat, promote environmental and food justice, and reduce the amount of waste created by UC Berkeley.
-Portions of the fund also support education & behavior change initiatives, student aid (via return to aid), and student internships.
-Students, faculty, and staff may submit project proposals, which will be selected for funding by an annually appointed grant-making committee (TGIF Committee), consisting of students, faculty, and staff, on which the students have the majority vote.
+Portions of the fund also support education & behavior change initiatives, student financial aid (via return to aid), and student internships.
+Students, faculty, and staff may submit project proposals, which are selected for funding by the annually appointed TGIF Committee, consisting of students, faculty, and staff, on which the students have the majority vote.

 TGIF is funded by a $6.00 per semester student fee, beginning in the fall of 2007 and persisting for 10 years.
 Student leaders created a massive and successful campus campaign, and the fee referendum was approved by the student body during the April 2007 elections of the Associated Students of the University of California.
 It received final approval by the Chancellor and UC Regents during the summer of 2007.